thomasbattram/thesis/index/thesis.utf8.md

 Each study may have reported results across multiple EWAS models, adjusting for different covariates.
 In at least one model, 579 studies adjusted for batch effects, 518 studies adjusted for cell composition, and 489 adjusted for both.
 Of all DMPs identifed, 9.3% were measured by potentially faulty probes and an extra 0.64% were present on sex chromosomes (__Figure \@ref(fig:faulty-probes-plot)__).

-(ref:faulty-probes-cap) __The percentage of differentially methylated positions that may have been identified by faulty probes and the percentage of EWAS that reported identifying at least one of these probes__.
+(ref:faulty-probes-cap) __The percentage of DMPs that may have been identified by faulty probes and the percentage of EWAS that reported identifying at least one of these probes__.
+The left-hand bar represents all DMPs reported across all EWAS that fit into the categories shown, the right-hand bar represents the number of EWAS that include CpGs that fit into the categories shown.
 Some CpGs are both on a sex chromosome and were identified as faulty by Zhou et al. They were labelled as 'potentially faulty'.

-(ref:faulty-probes-scap) The percentage of differentially methylated positions that may have been identified by faulty probes and the percentage of EWAS that reported identifying at least one of these probes
+(ref:faulty-probes-scap) The percentage of DMPs that may have been identified by faulty probes and the percentage of EWAS that reported identifying at least one of these probes

 \begin{figure}